helenalabs/appility/README.md

 TOOL by APPility
-Flash word trainer — tachistoscope method.
-Train your vocabulary by recognizing words in fractions of a second.
+Your brain already knows how to learn.
+TOOL lets it.
+Flash-based word training using the tachistoscope method — words appear for fractions of a second, bypassing conscious processing and building direct recognition.
-🔗 Live: appility.netlify.app
+🔗 appility.netlify.app

----
-What it does
+How it works
-TOOL flashes a word on screen for a split second.
+A word flashes.
 You type it.
-You train your brain to recognize words faster and faster.
-5 speed levels — from 1 second down to 0.05 seconds
-Order or Shuffle — train in sequence or random order Auto speed-up — perfect round?
-The app challenges you to go faster Retry system — wrong words come back until you get them right No login.
-No signup.
-Works instantly in any browser.
----
-Word lists included
-Deutsch 1000 — 10 programs × 5 lists × 20 words (everyday German)
-Deutsch Master 1000 — advanced vocabulary for fluent speakers Desteni — motivational and self-development word sets
----
-Editor
-Create your own word lists directly in the app.
-Save them in the browser, download as JSON, or upload from a file.
----
-Tech
+That's it.
+No multiple choice.
+No explanations.
+No repetition drills.
+The faster the flash, the deeper the imprint.
+Start slow.
+Go faster.
+Let your brain do the rest.

+Usage
+Requires a keyboard — this is a typing-based training tool Optimized for laptop and desktop — not designed for mobile No account needed — open the link and start immediately Choose a word list from the Library or create your own in the Editor Set your timing — from 1 second down to 0.05 seconds Press Enter to begin

+Built with
-Single-page app — no framework, no server, no dependencies.
+Pure HTML, CSS, JavaScript — no framework, no server, no tracking.
-Pure HTML, CSS, JavaScript.
----
+One page.
+Three files.
+Runs in any modern browser.

 License
-MIT — free to use, fork, and build your own thing.
+MIT — open to use, fork, and build upon.
 Made by Helena Lewandowski · Mainz, Germany